google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 The assignment policy criteria mentioned in this section refer to the policies outlined in [RFC5226].

-## TLS Extension Type
+## New Entry to the TLS ExtensionType Registry

-IANA is asked to allocate an RFC 5246 ExtensionType value for the `transparency_info` TLS extension.
-IANA should update this extension type to point at this document.
+IANA is asked to add an entry for `transparency_info(TBD)` to the "TLS ExtensionType Values" registry defined in [I-D.ietf-tls-tls13], citing this document as the "Reference" and setting the "Recommended" value to "Yes".

 ## New Entry to the TLS CachedInformationType registry

-IANA is asked to add an entry for `ct_compliant(TBD)` to the "TLS CachedInformationType Values" registry that was defined in [RFC7924].
+IANA is asked to add an entry for `ct_compliant(TBD)` to the "TLS CachedInformationType Values" registry defined in [RFC7924], citing this document as the "Reference".

 ## Hash Algorithms {#hash_algorithms}